 - Canned or cooked fruits without skin or seeds

-- Canned or cooked vegetables such as green beans, peas and potatoes (without the skin)
+- Canned or cooked vegetables such as green beans, carrots and potatoes (without the skin)

 - Eggs, fish and poultry